 When you connect to a campsite electric hook-up point you are able to receive an electricity supply as you would at home.
-Benefit from expert advice, retail discounts and money off pitch night stays when you join the Club.

 This will be a nominal 230V, single phase, 50Hz supply, which is compatible with UK and modern European caravans, motorhomes, trailer tents, folding campers and tent hook-up connections.

 This electrical supply can be used either directly to power 230V equipment or indirectly via a power supply unit that converts the mains power at 230V AC to a nominal 12V DC, usually in conjunction with a leisure battery.
-This Data Sheet looks at how to use this electricity supply safely and discusses its limitations.
+This guide looks at how to use this electricity supply safely and discusses its limitations.

 Safety is paramount